mcw-anesthesiology/covid-testing-triage/README.md

 You'll likely want to specify a fallback condition-less result at the end of the list unless you're certain you've exhausted all possible `prop`: `value` combinations.

 Result and questions support markdown in their `text` property.
-Results can alternatively specify their text via a `src` property, which is a local file path relative to the root project directory (where this README is located).

 What follows is the starting Next.js README.